UniversalDependencies/docs/_lrc/template-index.md

 * Clitic pronouns and enclitic copulas are written attached to their host with `=` or `-` (e.g., `=mo`, `=ēm`, `-é`), but are tokenized as separate tokens in the treebank.
 Each such clitic receives its own line with the appropriate UPOS tag (PRON or AUX) and morphological features.

 ---
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
-Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.
+**Instruction**: The words are delimited based on whitespace and punctuation.

 ---
 ## Morphology